 As a freshman, one of your most important choices for the upcoming year will be which general education track to follow: University Studies or University Honors.
 Whichever track you choose, you should plan to start this sequence in your first term.

 When thinking about your first term at PSU, please remember that your school week and workload will be very different from those in high school.
 In fact, if you are taking your first college courses, you might be surprised to learn that a weekly schedule for a full-time student will only be three to four classes, meeting for a total of 12-18 hours per week.
 However, you should plan to study two to three hours each week for every hour you spend in the classroom.
 Thus, if you register for a typical full-time schedule of 12-15 credits, you can expect to study 24-30 hours per week in addition to the time you spend in the classroom.

 Graduation requirements and institutional policies and procedures differ at every college and university.
-This is essential information that you, as a transfer student, will receive at an Orientation: Advising & Registration session.
+This is essential information that you, as a transfer student, will receive at an Orientation session.

-Before attending this session, please review your transfer evaluation (received with your admissions packet) and make sure you bring it with you to your Orientation: Advising & Registration session.
+Before attending this session, please review your transfer evaluation and make sure you bring it with you to your Orientation session.
 In addition to listing the PSU equivalents for all the courses you are transferring to PSU, the evaluation shows how these courses fulfill some of PSU's graduation requirements.